24/7 Helpline

 Buvidal is a new treatment for heroin and opioid addiction.

-No more pills or potions, it is a long acting injection.
+No more pills or potions; instead, it is a long-acting injection.

-It isn’t cheap and local authority services are now realising that it isn’t the golden ticket it was once thought to be.
+However, it isn’t cheap, and local authority services are now realizing that it isn’t the golden ticket it was once thought to be.

-The problem is that some local authority services have, quite literally, been dishing it out to all and sundry on the theory that the more chaotic the individual the more you should use it.
-The complete opposite is true.
+On the other hand, the problem is that some local authority services have, quite literally, been dishing it out to all and sundry on the theory that the more chaotic the individual, the more you should use it.
+In fact, the complete opposite is true.

 NHS Addiction detox services man with hand on forehead looking anxious three pints of beer in front of him